In my poll of readers and Twitter friends, 6 moms said there’s no way they’d try to make the cake and 3 said they would try it.

 It turns out that the icing kept nicely, so we could’ve made the green on Day Two and gotten a little more of the decorating done early on.

-Amanda outlined the towers’ windows with purple royal icing.
+Amanda outlined the towers’ windows with purple royal icing and tip 5.

 She quickly handed them off to me, and I sprinkled them with cake sparkles.
 The icing dried too much if she did both windows before handing it to me, so we worked on one window at a time.